Mifiel/api-doc/source/includes/_objects.md

-header          | Text   | The Header of the template content         | Text   | The Content of the template footer          | Text   | The Footer of the template
+header          | Text   | The Header of the template content         | Text   | The Content of the template footer          | Text   | The Footer of the template tracked         | Boolean| Whether the template is tracked or not type            | String | Type of the template if it is tracked.
+For now, the only value is 'promissory-note' (pagaré)

 ## Signatory